 The ORS continues to play a major role in ongoing statewide emergency preparedness efforts.
-Eleven staff members serve on emergency support function (ESF) teams - namely, Energy, Transportation, Public Works and Engineering -- and on the State Emergency Assessment Team.
-The ORS is the lead agency for the Energy team (ESF-12).
+The Executive Director leads the State's Emergency Support Function team for Energy (ESF-12), thus demonstrating the ORS commitment to South Carolina's emergency preparedness effort.
+The ORS is the lead agency for ESF-12.
+In addition to the Executive Director, eleven staff members serve on various ESF teams - namely, Energy, Transportation, Public Works and Engineering -- and on the State Emergency Assessment Team.

 The ORS is involved in civic and charitable activities to help those in need.
-These efforts have included participation in or support of the following: the United Way, the domestic violence victim deposit waiver program, the supply drive for Epworth Children's Home, and Operation Lifesaver.
+These efforts have included participation in or support of the following: the United Way, the domestic violence victim deposit waiver program, Harvest Hope Penny Wars and food and supply drive, and Operation Lifesaver.
 As individuals, ORS managers and staff members are involved in a wide array of civic activities and professional organizations that benefit the communities in which they live and work.